selfishprimate/gerillass-docs/content/docs/latest/stretched-link.md

 {{< mixin type="Mixin" name="stretched-link" >}}
 Suppose you have a containing element and a link inside of it.
 You want entire surface of this containing block to be clickable with this link.
 How can you do that?

-This Sass mixin helps you to achieve that.
+**Stretched Link** Sass mixin helps you to achieve that.
 It spreads the clickability of a link to the entire area of its containing block.

-**Important:** Note that the containing block must have `position: relative;` style rule and the mixin must be applied to the child element.
+**Important:** Note that the containing block must have `position: relative;` style rule and the mixin must be applied to only one of its children.

 {{< hint info >}}
 It can be useful when you use this mixin with HTML radio buttons or a checkbox list design patterns to control the clickability of a `<label>` element.